franklingg/TRNG/README.md

 1. <a href= "https://github.com/RandomOrg/JSON-RPC-Java">JSON-RPC-Java</a> : To get data from RANDOM.org
 2. <a href= "https://www.fourmilab.ch/hotbits/source/randomX/randomX.html">randomX</a> : Java package to get data from HotBits

-** Please notice that JSON-RPC also has <a href="https://github.com/RandomOrg/JSON-RPC-Java#installation">requirements</a> that you must install
+** Please notice that JSON-RPC also has <a href="https://github.com/RandomOrg/JSON-RPC-Java#installation">requirements</a> that must be installed

 ### ⛏️ Features <a name = "Features"></a>